akkartik/mu/tutorial/index.md

 qemu-system-i386 code.img
 ```

-If you aren't on Linux, the command for creating `code.img` will be slightly
+If you aren't on Linux (or &ldquo;Windows Subsystem for Linux&rdquo;), the
-different:
+command for creating `code.img` will be slightly different:

 ```
 ./translate_emulated tutorial/task1.mu